jimsalterjrs/sanoid/README.md

   + `host1,host2,...`

-    A comma seperated list of hosts.
+    A comma separated list of hosts.
 This dataset will only be synchronised by hosts listed in the property.

     _Note_: this check is performed by the host running `syncoid`, thus the local hostname must be present for inclusion during a push operation // the remote hostname must be present for a pull.